ScottyLabs/cmumaps/README.md

 1. Clone and open the repository locally in VS Code (or any other IDE that supports Dev Containers).
 2. Click on the `Reopen in Container` button that pops up in the bottom left corner of the VS Code window.
-   - Or open the command palette (`Command+Shift+P`) and run the command `Dev Containers: Reopen in Container`.
+   - Or open the VS Code command palette (`Command+Shift+P`) and run the command `Dev Containers: Reopen in Container`.
 3. Wait for the container to start.
-It may take a few minutes to install the dependencies and run the post create script.
+It may take a few minutes to install dependencies and run the post create script.
 4. Follow the instructions in [apps/web/README.md](apps/web/README.md) or [apps/visualizer/README.md](apps/visualizer/README.md) to start developing on the web or visualizer!

 ### Troubleshooting

-## Post Create Script
+#### Post Create Script

 If the post create command in dev container fails, you can manually run the post create script in the container by running the following command in the root directory: